Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: Background and Preparations

 \subsection{The largest ``reasonable" group is $G_{lr}$ (matrix preservers over rings)}

 When looking for the possible groups acting on matrices, $G\circlearrowright\Mat$, the guiding principle is that the action of $G$ should, at least, distinguish between degenerate and non-degenerate matrices.
 Groups with such properties are restricted by the following proposition.
-For the general introduction to the theory of preservers, i.e. self-maps of $Mat_{m\times n}(\k)$, that preserve some properties/structures see \cite{Molnar}, \cite{Li-Pierce}. \bprop Let $R$ be a local ring over a field $\k$, $dim(R)>0$, and suppose $R$ is a unique factorization domain.
+For the general introduction to the theory of preservers, i.e. self-maps of $Mat_{m\times n}(\k)$, that preserve some properties/structures see \cite{Molnar}, \cite{Li-Pierce}. \bprop Let $R$ be a unique factorization domain with at least four elements.
 Let $T$ be an invertible map acting $R$-linearly on the module $Mat_{m\times n}(R)$, for $m\le n$, possibly violating the row/column structure.
 Suppose $T$ preserves the set of degenerate matrices, i.e. $I_m(A)=\{0\}$ iff $I_m(T(A))=\{0\}$.
 Then either $T(A)=UAV$, for some $U\in GL(m,R)$, $V\in GL(n,R)$, or, when $m=n$, $T(A)=UA^tV$. \eprop \bpr We pass to the field of fractions $Frac(R)$.
 As $R$ has no zero-divisors, it is naturally embedded, $R\sset Frac(R)$.
 Thus $T$ extends to an invertible operator that acts $Frac(R)$-linearly on the vector space of matrices $Mat_{m\times n}(Frac(R))$ and such that $I_m(A)=\{0\}$ if and only if $I_m(T(A))=\{0\}$.
-In other words, $T$ preservers the degenerate matrices, of $rank<m$, and also preserves the non-degenerate matrices of $rank=m$.
+In other words, $T$ preserves the degenerate matrices, of $rank<m$, and also preserves the non-degenerate matrices of $rank=m$.
 Now we use the classical results on the preservers over a field: \bee[i.] \item(the case $m=n$) \cite[Theorem 3]{Dieudonne}: Let $\k$ be an arbitrary field.
 Any invertible $\k$-linear transformation of $Mat_{m\times m}(\k)$ that preserves the set of degenerate matrices has either the form $T(A)=UAV$ or the form $T(A)=UA^tV$, for some $U,V\in GL(m,\k)$. \item(the case $m<n$) \cite[Theorem 7]{Beasley-Laffey} Suppose the field $\k$ contains at least four elements.
 Any invertible $\k$-linear transformation of $Mat_{m\times n}(\k)$ that preserves the set of $rank=r$ matrices (for some fixed $0<r\le m$) is of the form $T(A)=UAV$ for some $U\in GL(m,\k)$, $V\in GL(n,\k)$. \eee